praneethnamburi/blender-ScriptViz/_dev/notes.md

 ### Readme

 Files that start with _ add functionality, and you shouldn't need to use them if you're an end user

+### Understand and setup debugging

+Currently, this is what F5 is doing:

+cd /home/praneeth/Workspace/blenderPython ; (cd to current working directory)

+env "PYTHONIOENCODING=UTF-8" "PYTHONUNBUFFERED=1" (set some environment variables)

+/home/praneeth/blender/2.80.0/2.80/python/bin/python3.7m (choose the executable)

+/home/praneeth/.vscode/extensions/ms-python.python-2018.12.1/pythonFiles/ptvsd_launcher.py--default
+--client --host localhost --port 43051 (supply debugger to the exe)

+/home/praneeth/Workspace/blenderPython/_requirementsCheck.py
+(supply your script to the executable)